DnD 5e - Practical Guide to Mounted Combat

 How do I fight mounted enemies?

-Your first priority should often be to separate the rider and the mount.
-If the two remain nearby (such as the rider falling in an adjacent space), this will provide little advantage.
+If you can't easily kill the mount, your backup plan is to separate the rider and the mount.
+Effects like Thunderwave or Lightning Lure work very well.
+If the mount and rider remain adjacent (such as the rider falling in an adjacent space), this will provide little advantage.
 Instead, you need to create distance between the rider and the mount.
 Standing up while prone costs half your speed, as does mounting a mount.
-Therefore, if you can put just 5 feet between the mount and the rider, the rider will be forced to Dash to re-mount their mount in a single turn, robbing them of their action and likely preventing them from doing anything dangerous for a turn.
+Therefore, if you can put just 5 feet between the mount and the prone rider, the rider will be forced to Dash to re-mount their mount in a single turn, robbing them of their action and likely preventing them from doing anything dangerous for a turn.

 How do feats affect mounted combat?

 There are few feats which have notable affects on mounted combat, but I'll discuss them and their relationship with the rules above to clarify their effects.

 This does not work with mounted combat.
 It requires you to use your own action (not your mount's) to Dash.

 An excellent defensive option if you don't use your Reaction frequently, this can be especially useful if you have Mounted Combatant because you can still use it when you take attacks originally intended for your mount.

 Clearly the most important feat for mounted combat enthusiasts.
 The first bullet is the only offensive portion of the feat, and in a campaign where human-sized enemies are common it's massive.
 However, it means that you need to ride the biggest mount you can get your hands on.
 Medium-sized mounts like mastiffs and ponies will lose much of the feat's effect.